CBlizzard/vanilla-js-site/README.md

-This repo is a companion to the [You Don't Need That Library][course] course on Frontend Masters.
+following along with the [You Don't Need That Library][course] course on Frontend Masters.

 [![Frontend Masters](images/FrontendMastersLogo.png)][fem]